 What is sedation dentistry?

-While this approach to dental care is sometimes incorrectly referred to as sleep dentistry, the relaxation patient is actually awake and can respond (but is very relaxed) and remembers little or nothing about the visit.
+While sedation dentistry is sometimes incorrectly referred to as sleep dentistry, the sedated patient is actually awake and can respond (but is very relaxed) and remembers little or nothing about the visit.
 When looking for a sedation dentist, though, it’s important to be sure you understand what the individual dentist means if they use the term “sleep dentistry.”

-By contrast, oral relaxation or nitrous oxide leaves you in a thoroughly relaxed, “floaty” state.
+By contrast, in sedation dentistry, oral sedation or nitrous oxide leaves you in a thoroughly relaxed, “floaty” state.
 You’re aware of what’s going on, but with no anxiety or fear whatsoever.
 If you opt for nitrous oxide, you can even drive yourself home after your procedure and many times you will have no remembrance of the procedure at all.
 Be sure to arrange a driver if you have oral relaxation, though, as the effects take longer to wear off.

 Schedule an appointment

 For more information on sedation dentistry at Drs of Smiles, call and schedule an appointment at (480) 834-6991 today!
 Dr. Scott LeSueur, Dr. Glenn LeSueur and Dr. Dodaro serve Mesa, Gilbert, Phoenix, Arizona and surrounding areas.